hussainaloum/STM32-Embedded-Drivers/README.md

 # STM32-Embedded-Drivers
 Bare metal peripheral drivers for STM32F439xx Cortex-M4 CPUs

-At this time this repo has drivers for GPIO and SPI.
+At this time this repo has drivers for GPIO, SPI, USART and I2C.